-The Student-Parent Handbooks provide more information regarding uniforms.
+The gist of the Student-Parent Handbooks provides more information regarding uniforms.

 DRESS AND GROOMING

 Research has indicated that student behavior is influenced by student dress and grooming.
 Consequently, student grooming is the proper concern of school administrators and teachers.
 In order to help insure proper and acceptable behavior on the part of the student, it becomes necessary to establish certain guidelines to aid parents and students in selecting the proper attire for school wear.

 School staff recognizes that parents bear the primary responsibility for setting standards for their children's dress and grooming.
 However, because of health and safety factors, because of the influence of dress and grooming on students' attitude and behavior, and because of the need to prevent disruptive influences and preserve the academic environment of the school, student dress and grooming are proper concerns of teachers and administrators.

 Regulations shall be established concerning the grooming of students for those classes where safety in the use of power machinery and sanitary conditions in food preparation is mandatory.
 Students enrolled in these classes shall be informed of those regulations and are expected to conform while in these classes.
 The campus administration, after consulting with the School Advisory Team and considering school/community needs, may have additional dress or grooming regulations that are campus specific.
 Final determination of acceptable dress and grooming rests with the principal or his/her designee and cannot be appealed.
 To aid students and their parents in making decisions about appropriate dress and grooming for schools, the following guidelines are established.

 In grades three through twelve, skirts shorts and dresses (no gym shorts) must be no more than four inches above the top of the kneecap.
 There should not be a cut or slit in the clothing that extends beyond the four inch limit.
 These requirements also applies to school uniforms.